Should young home buyers be looking to the regions?

 If you are set on staying in Auckland, your best option is to work on a saving strategy that allows you to buy there.
 It's never easy, but with house prices appearing to stabilise you may be closer to your deposit than you realise.

 For those that have no critical attachment to Auckland and can live somewhere else without any real disruption, however, moving out of the expensive city can be a terrific option.
 The lowered living costs alone can add up to a much better lifestyle, and that's without even considering the buying of property.

-You don't even have to go far - REINZ notes that in Northland, for example, the median is $410,000 - less than half the average in Auckland but geographically close enough that commuting to the city on occasion isn't difficult.
+You don't even have to go far - in early 2017 REINZ noted that in Northland, for example, the median is $410,000 - less than half the average in Auckland but geographically close enough that commuting to the city on occasion isn't difficult.
 Even further afield locations are suitable for many modern workers, with new technology allowing plenty of New Zealanders to have more flexible employment options, such as remote working over the internet.